 - Other Examples:

-Examples of res ipsa can include an exploding vehicle tire or airbag while a car is traveling down the freeway.
+Examples of res ipsa can include an exploding vehicle tire or airbag while a car travels down the freeway.
 In a case like this, with possible causes including tread separation, aftermath such as vehicle rollover speaks for itself.
-In cases like exploding soda and beer bottles, the bottling company would be the at-fault party-- as it speaks for itself.
+In cases like exploding soda and beer bottles, the bottling company would be the at-fault party– as it speaks for itself.

-For more information, please contact the legal experts at Ehline Law today.
+For more information, please get in touch with the legal experts at Ehline Law today.
 Our team of attorneys has effectively aided clients on both sides of the courtroom in res ipsa and other suits.
-We can help guide you through the process and offer a free consultation.
-Then we can discuss your options.
-Also, we work on contingency.
-So we don’t ask for any money unless we recover for you.
+We can help guide you through the process, offer a free consultation, and discuss your options.
+We work on a contingency fee basis, so we don’t ask you for any money unless we recover for you.
 Learn about your potential case today by calling (213) 596-9642.